cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 ---
-In JavaScript, strings that represent valid numeric literals in the language can be safely converted to equivalent numbers or parsed into a valid integers.
-Do you want to recognize these string values as valid ranks?

-To find out what these strings are, you can ask AI
-> What kinds of string values would make `Number(rank)` evaluate to `2` in JS?

-> What kinds of string values would make `parseInt(rank, 10)` evaluate to `2` in JS?

----

-Can you think of a better way to ensure that a card’s rank matches exactly one of the nine allowed whole numbers?

 The instructions in `Sprint-3/1-key-implement/3-get-card-value.js` state "Given a card with an invalid rank ... the function should **throw an error** indicating "Invalid card rank."